jColeChanged/simplesms/README.md

 #Installation#

-Installation by running `setup.py install` from the command line.
+Install by running `setup.py install` from the command line.

 #How To Use#